Scott Wedgewood: Buffalo Sabres and Tampa Bay Lightning

+Return to New Jersey and Arizona

 As a free agent from the Stanley Cup-winning Lightning, Wedgewood returned to the New Jersey Devils, as a free agent in agreeing to a one-year, two-way contract on October 11, 2020.
 On May 10, 2021, Wedgewood was the Devils nominee for the Bill Masterton Memorial Trophy.
 On July 6, the Devils re-signed Wedgewood to a one-year, two-way contract.

 In the following 2021–22 season, Wedgewood began the season as backup to Jonathan Bernier, in the absence of Mackenzie Blackwood.
 He appeared in three games before he was placed and later claimed off waivers for a second stint with the Arizona Coyotes on November 4, 2021.
+With Arizona, he appeared in a career best 26 games, posting a 10-12-2 record, and .911 save percentage.
+Despite Arizona's struggles as a rebuilding team, Wedgewood showed promise in the NHL as a dependable backup, including a 40-save effort in a win against the Colorado Avalanche that ended their 18-game home win streak, on February 1, 2022.

+Dallas Stars

 On March 20, 2022, Wedgewood was traded by Arizona to the Dallas Stars in exchange for a conditional 2023 fourth-round draft pick.

-On June 30, 2022, Wedgewood signed a two-year $2 million contract extension with the Stars.
+Acquired by the Dallas Stars as they sought depth in goal during a push for the playoffs, and with injuries to their primary goaltender, Jake Oettinger, Wedgewood was given an opportunity to make an immediate impact.
+In eight games with Dallas, he recorded a 3-1-3 record, a .913 SV%, and a 3.05 GAA.
+One of his standout moments came on April 12, 2022, when he earned a 1-0 shutout victory against the two-time defending Stanley Cup champion and former club, the Tampa Bay Lightning, making 25 saves in the process.